What are the required minimum credit scores for Condotel financing

 The mortgage process will ensure all documents are legible and labeled properly for the underwriter.
 The processor will ensure all paperwork is updated, such as having the most recent paycheck stubs and bank statements.
 The mortgage processor will then submit the file to the underwriting department.

-The Underwriting Step of The Mortgage Process
+The Underwriting Step Of The Mortgage Process

 After the mortgage process has the borrower’s file complete, labeled, and fully organized, the file is then submitted to the lender’s underwriting department.
 Mortgage underwriters will not waste time if the file is incomplete, missing pages, or not legible.